 The first financial investment is in material goods.
-Some material goods are investment that keep or increase their value.
-For instance gold can be a good investment.
-It’s always been a safe value for many people.
+Some material goods are investments that keep or increase their value.
+For instance, gold can be a good investment.
+It is always been considered a safe value for many people.
 There are other precious metals such as Silver or Platinum which have good values too.
 However, they are not entirely safe either.
 Their values can also drop.
 Art and some collectible can also hold and increase in value.
 If you keep something at home, you are also taking on more risk.
-For instance, risk of destruction or theft.
-I’m no expert in material goods though.
+For instance, the risk of destruction or theft.
+I am no expert in material goods though.
 But you should be really careful with this kind of investment.
-I don’t recommend you to invest a lot in material goods like this.
+I do not recommend you to invest a lot in material goods like this.

 But some material goods are really bad investments.
-You car is not an investment.
+For instance, your car is not an investment.
 A car will depreciate extremely fast!
 Even jewelry will depreciate.
-It’s hard to sell jewelry at more than the price of its raw materials.
+It is hard to sell jewelry at more than the price of its raw materials.
+All the craft that went into it is probably lost in value as soon as you buy it.
 Most of the things you buy will depreciate very quickly.
 As such, they should not be considered investments.
 They are expenses.

 The biggest investment in material goods is Real Estate.
 Your own house is likely not a good investment.
-You don’t collect rent since you live inside.
+You do not collect rent since you live inside.
 Depending on the market, it may not appreciate very much.
-And you’ll spend a few percent of the value to buy it.
-You’ll also spend a few percent of the value to sell it.
-And you’ll pay a lot to maintain it.
+And you will spend a few percents of the value to buy it.
+You will also spend a percents of the value to sell it.
+And you will pay a lot to maintain it.
 And most people will buy a bigger house once they sell the current one.
-Thus, it’s not an investment.
+Thus, it is not an investment.

-I don’t say it’s always a bad idea to buy a house.
-I’m still wondering whether I want to buy my house or rent.
+I do not say it is always a bad idea to buy a house.
+I am still wondering whether I want to buy my house or rent.
 It could save you money compared to the rent you are paying now.
 It could also be the only way to get the house you want.
 But make sure to consider all the costs.
 Especially the opportunity cost of locking away the down payment.
 Although a lot of people will tell you to buy a house absolutely.
-It’s not so easy.
+It is not so easy.
 Be sure to run the math before you buy a house.
-And don’t get tricked into thinking it’s a sure investment.
+And do not get tricked into thinking it is a sure investment.

 The other kind of real estate investment is rental properties.
 In that case, you buy a house to collect the rent on it.
 You leverage the value of the house, by only paying the down payment.
 This is a somewhat passive income that many people are using to achieve for financial independence.
 I say somewhat passive because you still have to find tenants or at least pay a home manager.
 And you may not have a tenant and lose a few months of income.

-I don’t have my mind set on this kind of investment.
-I think it’s a nice way to diversify your portfolio if you have enough money.
-But I don’t think I will invest in rental properties for a long time.
+I do not have my mind set on this kind of investment.
+I think it is a nice way to diversify your portfolio if you have enough money.
+But I do not think I will invest in rental properties for a long time.
 Once my portfolio is starting to look better I may reconsider.
 I think I will probably invest through an REIT (Real Estate Investment Trust).
 Otherwise through crowd real instate investing.

 Invest in financial instruments

 It takes some time to learn about these instruments.
-But it’s very important to learn about them if you want to invest.
-You don’t have to know everything about them, but a good knowledge is necessary.
+But it is very important to learn about them if you want to invest.
+You do not have to know everything about them.
+But a good knowledge of them is necessary if you are serious about investing.
 I will try to cover as much as possible about these financial instruments in the next posts.
 This should be your primary tools for investing.